alemelis/sd-webui-ar/README.md

 Extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui.git) adding image aspect ratio selector buttons.

+## Updates

+- 20/02/2023 :warning: this update will remove your local config files (`aspect_ratios.txt` and `resolutions.txt`) and it will create new default ones.
+These can be then modified freely and preserved in the future.
+For more info read [here](https://github.com/alemelis/sd-webui-ar/issues/9).

 ## Install

 Browse to the `Extensions` tab -> go to `Install from URL` -> paste in `https://github.com/alemelis/sd-webui-ar` -> click `Install`